-To protect pupil, we will:
+To protect pupils, we will:

-- Seek their consent from parents for photographs to be taken or published (this is done when a pupil registers at the College a copy of the form is in the E-Safety Policy)
+- Seek their consent from parents for photographs to be taken or published.
+This is done when the pupil enrols at Junior School (re: E-Safety Policy)

 - Ensure that photographs are appropriate

 - Encourage pupils to tell us if they are worried about any photographs that are taken of them

 - Reinforce the College policy that:

 - Images / Sound / Video of a member of the College can only be taken:

 - with the consent of a member of staff AND

 - with the consent of the person(s) involved

-14. ELECTRONIC SAFETY
+14. ONLINE SAFETY

-[See E-Safety Policy]
+[See Online Safety Policy]